codemirror/website/site/examples/bundle/index.md

 time being.)

-Bundlers are tools that take a given main script (or in some cases multiple script), and produce a new, generally bigger, script that has all (or some) of the script's dependencies (and _their_ dependencies, and so on) included.
+Bundlers are tools that take a given main script (or in some cases multiple scripts), and produce a new, generally bigger, script that has all (or some) of the script's dependencies (and _their_ dependencies, and so on) included.
 This makes it easier to run modern JavaScript systems, which tend to consist of a whole graph of dependencies, in